asyncapi/website/pages/blog/websocket-part3.md

 You can see the entire AsyncAPI document for ShrekApp always up to date [here](https://github.com/derberg/shrekapp-asyncapi-designed/blob/main/asyncapi.yaml)

-Created AsyncAPI document is not very complicated as this way it will be easier to understand the generated code.
+The AsyncAPI document I just created is not very complicated as this way it will be easier to understand the generated code.
 Most important is for you to notice that all information about your application is expressed in the AsyncAPI document, and once you do it, options for the next steps are just endless.

 ## Generate Code